boazbk/crypto/lec_02_computational-security.md

 One more detail that we've so far ignored is what does it mean exactly for a function to be computable using at most $T$ operations.
-Fortunately, when we don't really care about the difference between $T$ and, say, $T^2$, then essentially every reasonable definition gives the same answer.^[With some caveats that need to be added due to _quantum computers_: we'll get to those later in the course, though they won't change most of our theory.]
+Fortunately, when we don't really care about the difference between $T$ and, say, $T^2$, then essentially every reasonable definition gives the same answer.^[With some caveats that need to be added due to _quantum computers_: we'll get to those later in the course, though they won't change most of our theory.
+See also [this discussion in my intro TCS textbook](https://introtcs.org/public/lec_04_code_and_data.html#PECTTsec) and [this presentation of Aaronson](https://www.scottaaronson.com/talks/bernays2.ppt) on the "extended Church Turing thesis". ]
 Formally, we can use the notions of Turing machines, Boolean circuits, or straightline programs to define complexity.
-For concreteness, lets define that a function $F:{\{0,1\}}^n\rightarrow{\{0,1\}}^m$ has complexity at most $T$ if there is a Boolean circuit that computes $F$ using at most $T$ Boolean gates (say AND/OR/NOT or NAND, or you can choose your favorite universal gate sets.)
+For concreteness, let's define that a function $F:{\{0,1\}}^n\rightarrow{\{0,1\}}^m$ has complexity at most $T$ if there is a Boolean circuit that computes $F$ using at most $T$ Boolean gates (say AND/OR/NOT or NAND; alternatively you can choose your favorite universal gate sets.)
 We will often also consider *probabilistic* functions in which case we allow the circuit a RAND gate that outputs a single random bit (though this in general does not give extra power).
 The fact that we only care about asymptotics means you don't really need to